 1. Set financial goals

 It’s kind of like exercising.
 If you have no end goal, why do it?
 But if you have something to work towards, like a weight goal or a 5K, then you’ll exercise often and hard.
 The same comes to finances.
 You need to set short-term and long-term goals, something you can attain.
-Maybe it’s a new house, donating to a local charity to admire, or simply maintaining your current standard of living.
+Maybe it’s buying a house, donating to a local charity you admire, or simply maintaining your current standard of living.
 Whatever it is, short-term goals (i.e. buying a new car) and long-term goals (i.e. retirement) will help push you to be more financially savvy and push you towards financial freedom.

 2. Adjust your spending

 What better way to financial freedom than to take control of your spending?
 Evaluate what you spent your money on last month.
 Was it higher than that month’s income?
 If so, you have some adjusting to do.
 You can start small – maybe eat at home more or resist purchasing that awesome pair of shoes you’ve been admiring.
 You can go bigger too, if you wish.
 That weeklong trip to St. John’s you’ve been dying for?
 Maybe take a long weekend and visit Ocean City instead.
 No matter what you do, make sure your spending isn’t greater than your income.

 Once a year you should check out your bills and make sure you understand what you’re paying for.
 This includes credit cards, cable, and even rent.
 Terms change all the time that you may be oblivious to.
 Did you know you can ask for lower rates on some of your bills?
 You can!
 For example if you’ve been a loyal customer to a particular cable company and you always pay your bill on time, you can lower your rates for cable.
 By doing this you can save money on the same service you’ve been getting.